-Egan Project is a market leader when it comes to the provision of construction, mechanical and electrical installation, facilities management, and compliance services within the UK building sector.
+Egan Projects is a market leader when it comes to the provision of construction, mechanical and electrical installation, facilities management, and compliance services within the UK building sector.
 We spoke to contracts director, Chris Martin, to find out why leak detection solutions play such an integral part of their project deliveries.

 From the moment a site closes on a Friday afternoon, the likelihood is that there won’t be another soul stepping foot inside the perimeter fence until early on Monday morning – even more so if it’s a bank holiday weekend or the extended Christmas break.